-- 42. While at the airport, two men in civilian clothes approached Mr. Mohamed, handcuffed him, blindfolded him, escorted him to a waiting SUV, and drove him to an undisclosed location approximately fifteen minutes from the airport.
+43. While at the airport, two men in civilian clothes approached Mr. Mohamed, handcuffed him, blindfolded him, escorted him to a waiting SUV, and drove him to an undisclosed location approximately fifteen minutes from the airport.
 During Mr. Mohamed's abduction, he was repeatedly beaten and tortured by his interrogators.
 Mr. Mohamed's interrogators struck him in the face with their hands regularly and in Mr. Mohamed's estimate more than a hundred times.
-The interrogators whipped his feet and other parts of his body with sticks.
-Mr. Mohamed was forced by his interrogators to stand for prolonged periods of time.
+The interrogators whipped his feet and forced by his interrogators to stand for prolonged periods of time.
 At one point, the interrogators threatened to run currents of electricity through Mr. Mohamed's genitals.
-In another instance, Mr. Mohamed's arms were tied to a ceiling beam and left in that position until he lost consciousness. - 43.
-Mr. Mohamed's interrogators inflicted these beatings, torture, and grave threats onto Mr. Mohamed for more than a week.
-Mr. Mohamed remained blindfolded and handcuffed most of the time. - 44.
-The subject matter of the interrogators' questioning-communicated by one interrogator in perfect American English-indicates that Defendants Unknown Agents not only facilitated Mr. Mohamed's illegal detention, interrogation, and torture but participated directly.
+In another instance, Mr. Mohamed's arms were tied to a ceiling beam and left in that position until he lost consciousness.

+44. Mr. Mohamed's interrogators inflicted these beatings, torture, and grave threats onto Mr. Mohamed for more than a week.
+Mr. Mohamed remained blindfolded and handcuffed most of the time.

+45. The subject matter of the interrogators' questioning-communicated by one interrogator in perfect American English-indicates that Defendants Unknown Agents not only facilitated Mr. Mohamed's illegal detention, interrogation, and torture but participated directly.
 The English speaking interrogator, Defendant Unknown Agent, asked Mr. Mohamed detailed questions about his American siblings, referencing non-public facts regarding his family.
-For example, Defendant Unknown Agent knew the educational attainment of several siblings, their names, and indicated that Defendant Unknown Agent was aware that Mr. Mohamed's father was
+For example, Case 1:11-cv-00050-AJT-MSN Document 205 Filed 12/28/15 Page 10 of 18 PageID# 2499 Defendant Unknown Agent knew the educational attainment of several siblings, their names, and indicated that Defendant Unknown Agent was aware that Mr. Mohamed's father was deceased.